Getting in the Spirit

 I went with my friend, Sue Christianson,(picture right below) attending the IHI conference.

-The temperature reached 80 degrees while we were there.
+.
 The pictures of the water and Seaport Village are from the balcony of our hotel.